tommasorigon/LSBP/Tutorial/tutorial.md

-In this tutorial we describe the steps for obtaining the results of the epidemiology application of Section 4 of the paper [Rigon and Durante, 2017](https://arxiv.org/abs/1701.02969), in order to make them fully reproducible.
+In this tutorial we describe the steps for obtaining the results of the epidemiology application of Section 4 of the paper [Rigon and Durante, 2018](https://arxiv.org/abs/1701.02969), in order to make them fully reproducible.

-All the analyses are performed with a **MacBook Air (OS X Sierra, version 10.12.6)**, using a R version **3.4.1**.
+All the analyses are performed with a **MacBook Air (OS X Mojave, version 10.14.1)**, using a R version **3.5.0**.
 Notice that matrix decompositions involved in this code might differ across operating systems.

 The code described below requires the installation of the `LSBP` R package, available in this repository.
 See the [README](https://github.com/tommasorigon/LSBP/blob/master/README.md) for instructions on the installation.